Lewis Central girls meet a wall in Burke for first loss

 “After their goal we pretty much kept possession most of the way through,” Von Mende said.
 “We were just firing shot after shot at their goalie and Burke has a great goalie who made some tremendous saves.
 We kept attacking, but there were a lot of great saves or we just missed here or there.
 I told the team we really did everything right, we just couldn’t find the back of the net.”

 This first defeat stings the Titans.
-However, Lewis Central will be back in action on Thursday against Omaha South.
+However, Lewis Central will be back in action today against Omaha South.

 “The girls always look forward to playing these kinds of teams,” Von Mende said.
 “Hopefully, this time we can just get the ball by the goalie, and rip the back of the net more.”

-The Titans and Omaha South are scheduled to begin at 7:30 p.m. on Thursday.
+The Titans and Omaha South are scheduled to begin at 7:30 p.m. today.